Blank15404/RailwaySystem/README.md

 # Railway System Project

-Welcome to the Railway System Project.
+Welcome to the RailBus.
 This project is a comprehensive application designed to facilitate the management and booking of railway tickets.
 The system includes features for both admin and normal users, providing a user-friendly interface and robust functionality.

 ## Table of Contents